Daniel Heath Justice, President (he/him)

 I was one of the co-founders of ILSA in our inaugural gathering at UBC in 2013 and have been involved with the organization since then.
 I’m honoured to take up this role in preparation for the 2026 community gathering and to continue in service to an organization doing such meaningful work in the world.

-Matthew Tetreault, Early Career Representative (he/him)
+Joshua Whitehead, Early Career Representative (he/him)

 Krista Collier-Jarvis wearing a medallion made by local artist Crystin Edwards and gifted to Krista by Dr. Margaret Robinson on the day of her PhD defence.
 (Nick Pearce photos)